Recognition memory: Dual-process versus single-process theories

 It is debatable whether familiarity and recollection should be considered as separate categories of recognition memory.
 This familiarity-recollection distinction is what is called a dual-process model/theory.
 "Despite the popularity and influence of dual-process theories [for recognition memory], they are controversial because of the difficulty in obtaining separate empirical estimates of recollection and familiarity and the greater parsimony associated with single-process theories."
-A common criticism of dual process models of recognition is that recollection is simply a stronger (i.e. more detailed or vivid) version of familiarity.
+A common criticism of dual process models of recognition is that recollection is simply a stronger (more detailed or vivid) version of familiarity.
 Thus, rather than consisting of two separate categories, single-process models regard recognition memory as a continuum ranging from weak memories to strong memories.
 An account of the history of dual process models since the late 1960s also includes techniques for the measurement of the two processes.

 Evidence for the single-process view comes from an electrode recording study done on epileptic patients who took an item-recognition task.
 This study found that hippocampal neurons, regardless of successful recollection, responded to the familiarity of objects.
 Thus, the hippocampus may not exclusively subserve the recollection process.
 However, they also found that successful item recognition was not related to whether or not 'familiarity' neurons fired.
 Therefore, it's not entirely clear which responses relate to successful item recognition.
 However, one study suggested that hippocampal activation does not necessarily mean that conscious recollection will occur.
-In this object-scene associative recognition study, hippocampal activation was not related to successful associative recollection; it was only when the prefrontal cortex and the hippocampus was activated that successful performance was observed.
+In this object-scene associative recognition study, hippocampal activation was not related to successful associative recollection; it was only when the prefrontal cortex and the hippocampus were activated that successful performance was observed.
 Further, eye tracking evidence revealed that participants looked longer at the correct stimulus, and this was related to increases in hippocampal activity.
 Therefore, the hippocampus may play a role in the recovery of relational information, but it requires concomitant activation with the prefrontal cortex for conscious recollection.